renanbadeud/mariadb/README.md

     k apply -f php-deployment.yaml

-To access the phpmyadmin deployment externaly of the cluster, use the nodePort service:
+To access the phpmyadmin deployment externaly of the cluster, deploy the nodePort service:

     k apply -f php-svc.yaml